Latest News

 Posted on:

 And research is starting to show the health consequences.
-Communities designed around more compact, walkable street grids — places that have what the Surgeon General calls “connectivity” — have been correlated in research with reduced rates of obesity, high blood pressure and heart disease (they also have fewer fatal car crashes, another public health […]
+Communities designed around more compact, walkable street grids — places that have what the Surgeon General calls “connectivity” — have been correlated in research with reduced rates of obesity, high blood pressure and heart disease (they also have fewer fatal car crashes, another public health problem).
+One study of a million residents in Toronto found that people in less walkable neighborhoods were more likely to […]

 Policy